Planning Division Current Workplan

 Code Maintenance Program

-Our land use code is a living document created by Eugenians to express our values in how Eugene should be developed.
+Our land use code is a living document created by Eugeneans to express our values in how Eugene should be developed.
 We periodically update the code to respond to our changing needs as well as other state and federal regulations.
 The City Council initiated the annual code maintenance program to handle necessary corrections or legal issues, which, if left unaddressed, pose a challenge in administering the land use code.
 The code maintenance program follows the process for legislative updates, with a recommendation from the Planning Commission and final decision by the City Council.

 State Coordination (reporting, legislative review, rule making)